-3.3 Additions to Salary of Chief Officers/Deputy Chief Officers element of earn back for senior manager's salaries and any pay progression is currently consolidated into basic pay.
+3.3 Additions to Salary of Chief Officers/ Deputy Chief Officers

-The Council does not apply any bonus to the salary of Chief Officers/Deputy Chief Officers, however progression within the salary scales is performance related as mentioned under 3.0.
-There is no
+The Council does not apply any bonus to the salary of Chief Officers/Deputy Chief Officers, however progression within the salary scales is currently performance related as determined by the JNC Core Panel and/or Head of Paid Service.
+There is no element of earn back for senior manager's salaries and any pay progression is currently consolidated into basic pay.